WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    any attributes (cf. use case 1) additionally required by the bank, and establishes a conventional account.

 The systemic approach in this case is to check first the Know Your Client and Anti-Money Laundering regulations of the jurisdiction or country that one aims to approach.
-The once the regulatory compliance identity criteria are established, establish the delta between the existing quality of identity and the required quality of identity.
-Then build common processes for improving identity to a level that passes the KYC/AML tests; which are the barriers to accessing established financial services.
+Once the regulatory compliance identity criteria are established, identify the delta between the existing quality of identity and the required quality of identity.
+Then build common processes for improving identity to a level that passes the KYC/AML tests which are the chief barriers to accessing established financial services.

 Preserving low cost of access and progressive establishment of reputation are essential to maintaining accessibility.